LeetLLM

 A team writes "be safe and helpful" as its whole constitution.
 Why won't that produce stable pairwise preferences?

 That rule is too vague.
 A judge can tell you a bad answer feels unsafe, but it won't know which concrete behavior should win in a side-by-side ranking.
-Operational rules like "verify identity before disclosing order details" create a clear comparison axis that can drive both critique and preference labeling.
+Operational rules like "require the approved identity-verification flow before disclosing incident details" create a clear comparison axis that can drive both critique and preference labeling.

 Attack Success Rate drops after a new policy update, but False Refusal Rate doubles.
 What changed, and what do you inspect first?